 You shouldn’t forget the maintenance of the birdhouses, and making sure that they don’t harm the trees in years to come.
 But remember carry out the maintenance only when the houses are not occupied.
 We noticed our old goldeneye house was in poor condition, so we made a new one.
 It was a bit bigger project than I thought as the planks weren’t wide enough and we had to make walls.
 This birdhouse is about 25x25x55, with a hole that is 11,5 cm in diameter.
 There is some assistance for the youngsters to climb out of the hole when they are ready to head to the river.
 Goldeneye also likes a good layer of sawdust on the floor, so this unit is already fully furnished.

-If you are interested in our earlier DIY project, read about building an insect hotel for the garden.
+If you are interested in our other DIY projects, read about building an insect hotel for the garden, DIY butterfly feeder and other ways to attract butterflies, or how to build a Finnish lean-to shelter.